zsedem/haskell-cpython/README.md

                           return $ fromMaybe (error "not a number returned from the sum") x toObj integer = fmap Py.toObject $ PyInt.toInteger integer
 ```
-This example should show you how different is to call python from strongly typed code, because you have to
+This example should show you how different it is to call python from strongly typed code, because you have to
-handle every bit of the errors, like geting an attribute of a module or just creating new python objects.
+handle every bit of the errors, like getting an attribute of a module or just creating new python objects.

 ```python
 intlist = [1, 10, 100, 42]